drocheam/optrace/docs/source/usage/elements.rst

    image = ot.RGBImage("some_image_path", [2, 3])
    RS = ot.RaySource(image)

 Every image color generates a specific physical spectrum matching its color.
-This spectrum is a linear combination of the sRGB primaries in <>.
+This spectrum is a linear combination of the sRGB primaries in :numref:`random_srgb`.

-With :python:`image` specified the :python:`spectrum` is unused.
+With :python:`image` specified the :python:`spectrum` parameter won't be used.

 Polarization Parameter
 ##################################

-The polarization parameter describes the distribution of the direction of linear light polarizations.
+The polarization parameter describes the distribution of linear light polarizations.

-In the default case the directions are random, specified by :python:`polarization="Uniform"`.
+In the default case the directions are random, parametrized by :python:`polarization="Uniform"`.

 .. testcode::